benstaniford/comfy-contact-sheet-image-loader/README.md

 1. Copy this folder to your ComfyUI `custom_nodes` directory
 2. Restart ComfyUI
 3. Add the "Contact Sheet Image Loader" node to your workflow
+4. Attach a load_trigger from some point in your work flow to auto refresh the contact sheet
+5. Attach a Preview Image node to view the contact sheet
-4. Set the folder path and start browsing your images!
+6. Set the folder path (or accept comfy's output folder as default) and start browsing your images!
+7. Connect the output image/mask nodes and use the numbered images on the contact sheet to load and post-process your gens

 ## Node Parameters